GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (201).md

 **At Higher Tiers**: If cast at 2nd tier or higher, for each tier beyond minimum, the maximum weight of a weapon which may be produced by the spell is increased by 2 pounds.

 **Critical Failure**: You fail to properly draw the disapating energy of the attack.
 Instead, for a number of rounds equal to the spell's tier, attacks of that type gain advantage against you.

+#### Roaring Arrow

+**Minimum Tier**: 2

+**Casting Time**: 1 acation + 1 action per missile

+**Range**: 75 Yards

+**Effect**: You enchant a nonmagical arrow or bolt in your possession to fly towards a target of your choice within range, inflicting an appropriate attack per the arrow/bolt.
+If such a missile successfully wounds a foe or qualifies to damage their armor, it also inflicts a fire attack.

+If the spellcheck was a critical success and you have any tra8ning with bows/crossbows as appropriate to the missile, you gain the benefit of that training.

+**At Higher Tiers**: When cast at 3rd tier, for each tier beyond 2nd, you may either loose an additional missile or reduce the casting time by 1 action (to a minimum of 1 action).
+Each missile must have a different target.

+**Critical Failure**: You inflict a splinterous explosion in front of you.
+This influcts a pircing attack and fire attack against you.
+Each gains a bonus equal to half of the spell's tier for the purpose of inflicting a critical hit.
+This destroys the missile you were to use for the spell.

 #### Rockslide